Mechanical Man (Oswald the Lucky Rabbit): Plot

 The cartoon begins inside a house.
 In it, Oswald and his girlfriend Kitty are playing a piano together.
 On their instrument are a dancing candle stand and two mice playing the accordion.

-At a laboratory only a few miles away, a mad scientist completes construction of a robot and activates it.
+At a laboratory only a few miles away, Peg Leg Pete completes construction of a robot and activates it.
 To his surprise, the robot begins to swing punches at him.
-The mad scientist, however, is able to evade the attacks and stops the humanoid machine with a punch of his own.
+Pete, however, is able to evade the attacks and stops the humanoid machine with a punch of his own.
 He soon learns that his creation needs one more thing: a heart.

 Back in Oswald's place, the two friends decide to play hide-and-seek.
 Oswald is "it" and Kitty is the one to hide.
 While the rabbit counts, his playmate looks for a hiding place.
-Without warning, Kitty gets captured through an opened window by the mad scientist who then leaves a sack inside before fleeing.
+Without warning, Kitty gets captured through an opened window by Pete who then leaves a sack inside before fleeing.
 Convinced that she is hiding in the bag, Oswald approaches and opens it.
 To his amusement, what comes out is a marching flute player.
 As the rabbit goes to find his friend, he notices a strand of thread on the window sill which he follows.
 The thread is in fact the trousers of the mad scientist who later appears in spotted shorts.

-At the laboratory, the mad scientist has Kitty wedged in a vise and attempts to perform surgery on her, by taking out her heart and placing it in the robot.
+At the laboratory, Peg Leg has Kitty wedged in a vise and attempts to perform surgery on her, by taking out her heart and placing it in the robot.
 Before he can start, the nefarious inventor sees through his surveillance device that someone has arrived at his facility.